ctharratt/742/README.md

 To run the python file for generating the GPT Mimics, you will need to install the openai libraries.
 `pip3 install openai` should be all you need to install the appropriate packages, but if you have issues you can look here: https://platform.openai.com/docs/api-reference?lang=python.

-To generate the mimics, you will need to change a few file paths within the file `mimic.py`.
-First, set `path_to_users` on line 7 to the filepath to wherever you have saved the Reddit Cross-Topic Authorship Verification Corpus.
+To generate the mimics, you will need to change a few variables within the file `mimic.py`.
+First, set the `openai.api_key` variable to your OpenAI api key.
+Next, set `path_to_users` on line 7 to the filepath to wherever you have saved the Reddit Cross-Topic Authorship Verification Corpus.
 Then, set `output_directory` on line 8 to the filepath to where you would like the mimics to be saved.

 Then you can simply run `python3 mimic.py`.